Floods in Bangladesh: Historic floods

 Dozens of villages were inundated when rain pushed the rivers of northwestern Bangladesh over their banks in early October 2005.
-The Moderate Resolution Imaging Spectroradiometer (MODIS) on NASA's Terra satellite captured the top image of the flooded Ghaghat and Atrai Rivers on October 12, 2005.
+The Moderate Resolution Imaging Spectroradiometer (MODIS) on NASA's Terra satellite captured the top image of the flooded Ghaghat and Atrai Rivers on 12 October 2005.
 The deep blue of the rivers is spread across the countryside in the flood image.

 The country has a long history of destructive flooding that has had very adverse impacts on lives and property.
-In the 19th century, six major floods were recorded: 1842, 1858, 1871, 1875, 1885 and 1892.
+In the 19th century, six major floods were recorded: 1842, 1858, 1871, 1875, 1885, and 1892.
 Eighteen major floods occurred in the 20th century.
 Those of 1951, 1987, 1988 and 1998 were of catastrophic consequence.
 More recent floods include 2004 and 2010.

-The catastrophic floods of 1987 occurred throughout July and August and affected 57,300 km2 of land, (about 40% of the total area of the country) and was estimated as a once in 30-70 year event.
-The seriously affected regions were on the western side of the Brahmaputra, the area below the confluence of the Ganges and the Brahmaputra and considerable areas north of Khulna.
+The catastrophic floods of 1987 occurred throughout July and August and affected 57,300 km2 of land (about 40% of the total area of the country) and were estimated as a once in 30-70 year event.
+The seriously affected regions were on the western side of the Brahmaputra, the area below the confluence of the Ganges and the Brahmaputra, and considerable areas north of Khulna.

 The flood of 1988, which was also of catastrophic consequence, occurred throughout August and September.
-The waters inundated about 82,000 km2 of land, (about 60% of the area) and its return period was estimated at 50–100 years.
-Rainfall together with synchronisation of very high flows of the three major rivers of the country in only three days aggravated the flood.
+The waters inundated about 82,000 km2 of land, (about 60% of the area), and its return period was estimated at 50–100 years.
+Rainfall, together with synchronisation of very high flows of the three major rivers of the country in only three days, aggravated the flood.
 Dhaka, the capital of Bangladesh, was severely affected.
 The flood lasted 15 to 20 days.